impostorsguides/impostorsguides.github.io/rbenv/part-1/1-c-content.md

   </a>
 </p>

 This `man` page looks a bit different.
-If we read it closely, we see that it doesn't describe the `set` command itself:

- - We don't see the `set` command specifically mentioned at the top, the way we did with `ls`.
-Instead, we see "BUILTIN" at the top-left.
+It doesn't mention the command name (`set`) in the top-left corner, the way the `man ls` results did.
+Instead we just see the word `BUILTIN`.
- - We see a synopsis and description, but they don't appear to be those of the `set` command.

-At first glance, this appears to be an explanation of what a [builtin command](https://web.archive.org/web/20230226091101/https://www.gnu.org/software/bash/manual/html_node/Shell-Builtin-Commands.html){:target="_blank" rel="noopener"} is in UNIX, not an explanation of the command we're interested in.
-As it turns out, depending on the command you give it, sometimes `man` will give you documentation on that command (like it did with `ls`), while other times, it returns the above.
+As it turns out, depending on the command you give it, sometimes `man` will give you documentation on that command (like it did with `ls`), while other times, it returns the above- an explanation of what a [builtin command](https://web.archive.org/web/20230226091101/https://www.gnu.org/software/bash/manual/html_node/Shell-Builtin-Commands.html){:target="_blank" rel="noopener"} is in UNIX.

 So when does it give you one result, vs. the other?

 I found an answer [here](https://unix.stackexchange.com/questions/167004/why-dont-shell-builtins-have-proper-man-pages){:target="_blank" rel="noopener"}.
 The gist of it is that `man` pages are provided only for commands which come from UNIX.
 But `bash` is not UNIX.
 UNIX is the operating system, and `bash` is the application we're using to interact with the operating system (aka [the "shell"](https://web.archive.org/web/20220601094544/https://www.pcmag.com/encyclopedia/term/shell){:target="_blank" rel="noopener"} which surrounds the operating system).

 The `set` command is a builtin program provided by `bash`, not [an external command](https://web.archive.org/web/20220709025237/https://www.geeksforgeeks.org/internal-and-external-commands-in-linux/){:target="_blank" rel="noopener"} provided by UNIX.
-It would be a bad idea to comingle the docs for each shell's commands in the same folder that we use to include the manuals for the operating system's commands.
-So shell authors keep the docs for their commands separate.
-We can use the `help` command to look up the docs.
+Shell authors keep the docs for their commands separate from the docs for OS commands because comingling them together in the same folder would lead to user confusion about whether a given program was a builtin or an external command.

+To look up docs on builtin commands, we can use the `help` command.
 More on that in a minute.

 ## What are shells?

 Here's [an article from PCMag](https://web.archive.org/web/20220601094544/https://www.pcmag.com/encyclopedia/term/shell){:target="_blank" rel="noopener"}, which describes a shell as "The outer layer of an operating system, otherwise known as the user interface."
 If we think of the shell of an egg as being its "outer layer", then this word choice starts to make sense.

 There are many examples of shell programs- others include `zsh`, `fish`, `ksh`, etc.  Later on, we'll actually encounter some of these other shells again, when we dive into specific `rbenv` commands.

-Further down in the PCMag article, we read:

-  > "The term (shell) originally referred to the software that processed the commands typed into the Unix operating system.
-For example, the Bourne shell was the original Unix command line processor, and C shell and Korn shell were developed later."

 Wait, but... if there are multiple different kinds of shell programs, doesn't that create a sort of "Wild West" situation where everyone implements commands in their own way?
 Is there some sort of industry standard that all shells have to adhere to, to prevent chaos?